8 class periods, 45 minutes

 Days 1 and 2.
 Teacher demo and students create value scales using drawing pencils.
 They draw long rectangles and go from light to dark or dark to light, however you want to set that up.

 Days 3 (and maybe 4).
-The value scales can be a little tedious, so after they have completed them they can begin creating collages from materials that I provide: magazines, colored paper, etc.
+The value scales can feel a little tedious, so after they have completed them they can begin creating collages from materials that I provide: magazines, colored paper, etc.

 Day 4: After they have their collages finished they can share a little bit about them with each other.
 Sometimes very careful students won’t have filled the whole page, but they can still begin the next step.
 I have 4×5″ picture frame mats that I give them to use to chose a section of their collage to draw.